-The Company has an agreement (the "Cost Sharing Agreement") with Allegiant, whereby certain overhead and administration costs are shared, which Allegiant reimburses to the Company on a periodic basis and is included in cost recoveries.
-The Cost Sharing Agreement is in effect until December 31, 2019 and may be terminated by either party with three months' notice.
-The Company and Allegiant have certain directors and officers in common.
+The Company entered into a cost sharing agreement (the "Xebra Cost Sharing Agreement") with Xebra Brands Ltd. ("Xebra") effective October 1, 2019, whereby certain overhead and administration costs are shared, which Xebra reimburses to the Company on a periodic basis and is included in cost recoveries.
+The Xebra Cost Sharing Agreement expires on December 31, 2020, and may be terminated by either party with 3 months' written notice.
+The Company and Xebra have certain directors and officers in common.